Skip to main content

 Walter Curran Mendenhall

-Mendenhall's directorate was pivotal in the history of the Geological Survey.
-In spite of the difficult times, the depression years, and the beginning of World War II, he encouraged the Survey, as he had the Geologic Branch, to emphasize the necessity of basic research and created an environment in which, in the words of the Engineering and Mining Journal, "scientific research, technical integrity, and practical skill could flourish."31
+Mendenhall's leadership was pivotal in the history of the Geological Survey.
+In spite of the difficult times, the depression years, and the beginning of World War II, he encouraged the Survey, as he had the Geologic Branch, to emphasize the necessity of basic research and created an environment in which, in the words of the Engineering and Mining Journal, "scientific research, technical integrity, and practical skill could flourish."

 Topographic mapping of strategic areas in accordance with military priorities was begun in 1940.
 In 1940 also, the State Department allotted funds to the Geological Survey to begin investigations in cooperation with other American republics to identify mineral deposits of potential importance in hemisphere trade.

 The Japanese attack on Pearl Harbor on December 7, 1941, abruptly ushered the United States from defense to war and united Americans in a determination to defeat the Axis powers.
-For the next several years, the Geological Survey bent its entire energies to the war effort.
+For the next several years, the Geological Survey bent all its energies to the war effort.
 The Geologic, Topographic, Water Resources, and Conservation Branches each made its own special contribution.

 Was this page helpful?